-- 1. Military Leave.
-Military leaves of absence with pay, not to exceed fifteen (I5) calendar days in any calendar year, regardless of the number of training periods in the year, may be granted by the Personnel Officer to full-time employees on permanent appointments, who are members of the United States National Guard and Reserve components of the United States Armed Forces, when directed under orders issued by proper military authority.
+- I. Military Leave.
+Military leaves of absence with pay, not to exceed fifteen (15) working days in any calendar year, regardless of the number of training periods in the year, may be granted by the Personnel Officer to employees on permanent status, who are members of the United States National Guard and Reserve components of the United States Armed Forces, when directed under orders issued by proper military authority.
 Administrative leave will not be granted in order to extend leave time for any additional training days. - J. Maternity Leave.
-Maternity Leave shall be granted to a female employee occupying a permanent position who is absent from work because of confinement for childbirth.
+Maternity Leave shall be granted to a female employee on permanent status who is absent from work because of confinement for childbirth.
 The appointing authority shall have the responsibility for approving maternity leave requests.
 Such maternity leave shall not exceed ten (10) days, shall be in addition to any accumulated sick leave, and shall be paid leave.
-Such maternity leave shall be any ten (10) days encompassing the date of childbirth, and any additional leave taken for such childbirth purposes shall be charged against accumulated sick leave.
-Requests for maternity leave shall be submitted on Form CSC-P-32, "Request for Special Leave." - K. Paternity Leave.
-Paternity leave shall be granted to a male employee occupying a permanent position who is absent from work because of his wife's confinement for childbirth.
+Such maternity leave shall be any ten (10) days encompassing the date of childbirth, and any additional leave taken for childbirth purposes shall be charged against accumulated sick leave. - K. Paternity Leave.
+Paternity leave shall be granted to a male employee on permanent status who is absent from work because of his wife's confinement for childbirth.
 Such paternity leave shall not exceed two (2) days encompassing the date of childbirth.
 The appointing authority shall have the responsibility for approving paternity leave requests.